Neurotech-HQ/sarufi-docs/docs/add-more-features/Variable-placement.md

 </TabItem>
 </Tabs>

-At `order_pizza` state, our customer will provide the number of pizzas, this response is stored in memory of the next state.
-So at state `number_of_pizzas`, a bot has a memory of response provided in previous state of `order_pizza`.
+At the `order_pizza` state, the customer will enter the number of pizzas they want to order.
+This response is stored in the memory of the next state.
+So at state `number_of_pizzas`, our bot has a memory of the response provided in previous state of `order_pizza`.

-The same happens at `pizza_toppings` state; where the response from previous state, `number _of_pizzas` is in the memory at that state.
+The same happens at the `pizza_toppings` state where the response from previous state, `number_of_pizzas` is in the memory at that state.

 This can be done at any state in the same flow.
-The bot will let our customer know how many pizzas has ordered and kind of toppings.
-This is a cool experience with our bot now.
+The bot will let our customer know how many pizzas and what toppings they have ordered.

-In the flow used you can notice presence of choices.
-If you find it hard to understand, please refer to [chatbot addons: choices](/docs/getting-started/chatbots-addons#handling-choices) guide.
+In the flow used you can notice that we used choices.
+If do not fully understand choices, please read the guide about choices [here](/docs/getting-started/chatbots-addons#handling-choices).

-## See the outcomes
+## Results

-Below is what the bot response looks like.
-The bot uses the flows shared above.
+Here is what the bot response looks like.
+This bot uses the flows shown above.

 ![Variable placement conversation sample gif](/gif/variable-placement-conversation.gif)

-You can see how this feature can be used to provide personalized experience to your customers.
+You can see how this feature can be used to provide a personalised experience to your customers.